rjohnsen/kringlecon-2022/docs/objectives/TolkienRing/wireshark_practice.md

 ![Use the terminal](/img/tolkien-ring/wireshark-2.png)

-Then opening the **"app.php"** file in a text editor, say Sublime.
+Then opening the **"app.php"** file in a text editor, say Sublime which I dids.
 In this file there is a reference to a file:

 ```javascript
     let byteNumbers = new Array(byteCharacters.length);